VUnit/vunit/docs/verification_components/user_guide.rst

 Neither a VC or a VCI there is the :ref:`memory model <memory_model>` which is a model of a memory space such as the DRAM address space in a computer system.
-The AXI slave VCs make transactions against the memory model which provides access permissions, expected data settings as well as the actual buffer for reading and writing data.
+The memory mapped slave VCs such as AXI and Wishbone make transactions against the memory model which provides access permissions, expected data settings as well as the actual buffer for reading and writing data.

 .. toctree::
    :maxdepth: 1